4A8/4A8/README.md

-- 👋 Hi, I’m @4A8
+- 👋 i'm rusk
-- 👀 I’m interested in hitting the griddy
+- 👀 i go here to download stuff or report issues
-- 🌱 I’m currently learning how to get sturdy
+- 🌱 i like cats
-- 💞️ I’m looking to collaborate on cha cha real smooth
+- 💞️ dumb asf
-- 📫 How to reach me working 100% free 2018
+- 📫 flappyboot@nuke.africa

 <!---
 4A8/4A8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.